FAQ ~ What do I need to know to play in WADA?

 [NOTE: teams are NOT formed by WADA.
 They are formed by players with a Captain who inputs the Team App)

-See our LOD page for locations to meet other darters and ask about teams
+See our LOD page for locations to meet other darters and talk about teams

 We play 3 seasons each calendar year: